cygni/cygni-competence-7-databases/couchdb/README.md

 ```
 $ git clone http://github.com/cygni/cygni-competence-7-databases
 ```
 Pull the docker images we will use in this exercise and create a new docker network called 'couchdb'.
 ```
 $ docker pull cygni/7-databases:couchdb
 $ docker pull cygni/7-databases:couchdb-shell
 $ docker network create couchdb
 ```

-## Running CouchDB
-Start a new container from the 'cygni/7-databases:couchdb' image using the following command (WINDOWS or bash):
+Ensure that your current directory is the `cygni-competence-7-databases/couchdb` directory.
+Then start a new container from the 'cygni/7-databases:couchdb' image using the following command (WINDOWS or bash):

 ```
 WINDOWS > docker run -d --name couch -p 5984:80 -v %cd%\db:/couchdb/data --net couchdb cygni/7-databases:couchdb
 BASH    $ docker run -d --name couch -p 5984:80 -v $(pwd)/db:/couchdb/data --net couchdb cygni/7-databases:couchdb
 ```

+Note: `-v %cd%\db:couchdb/data` and `-v $(pwd)/db:/couchdb/data` _mounts_ the `db` directory inside the container so that your database files are kept when you delete the container.

-Verify that your database is up and running at [localhost:5984/_utils][fauxton].
+Now verify that your database is up and running at [localhost:5984/_utils][fauxton].
 You should be presented to 'Fauxton', the web interface that comes with CouchDB.
+If not, something is wrong with your setup.
+Post your issue in the #7-databases channel on slack to get it resolved before the occasion.

 ![alt text][fauxton-first-page]